 No matter how right each person in a relationship thinks they are, neither one really wants to stay mad forever.
 For most healthy couples, making up after a big fight is preferable to divorce.
-Learn more about what to do when you want to make up with your husband or wife other after a big fight.
+Learn more about what to do when you want to make up with your husband or wife after a big fight.

 If you are committed to making amends after a big fight with your husband or wife, lover, or boyfriend or girlfriend, making up and moving forward is easier than you think.